alexstulov/demographic-data-analyzer/README.md

 * Average age of men: 39.4,
 * Percentage with Bachelors degrees: 16.4%,
 * Percentage with higher education, that earn >50K: 46.5%,
-* Percentage without higher education that earn >50K: 17.4%,
+* Percentage without higher education, that earn >50K: 17.4%,
 * Minimum work time: 1 hour/week,
-* Percentage of rich among those who work fewest hours: 10.0%,
+* Percentage of rich among those, who work fewest hours: 10.0%,
 * Country with highest percentage of rich: Iran,
 * Highest percentage of rich people in country: 41.9%,
 * Top occupations in India: Prof-specialty.